 Greenhouse Gases: Carbon dioxide, methane, and nitrous oxide form the major greenhouse gases.
 They are mainly released from the burning of fossil fuels, vehicular pollution, and industrial releases.
 These are called greenhouse gases because they trap the heat from sunlight thus increasing the overall temperature of the earth while contributing to global warming.
 Global warming is a cause of worry among environmentalists lately as increasing temperatures lead to the melting of the glaciers.

-Particulate Matter: This is basically any solid or liquid matter particles that are suspended in the air.
-The main sources of PM particles come from construction sites, road dust, fuel burn in power plants, etc. These are also fatal and cause lung diseases, respiratory problems, asthma, and frequent deaths.
+Particulate Matter: This is any solid or liquid matter particles that are suspended in the air.
+The main sources of PM particles come from construction sites, road dust, fuel burned in power plants, etc. These are also fatal and cause lung diseases, respiratory problems, asthma, and frequent deaths.

 Lead and Sulphur Dioxide: SO2 is a corrosive gas that smells of rotten eggs.
 It is one of the main reasons for blurry visions as it erodes the ocular layer.
 Another harmful pollutant in the atmosphere is lead.
 It usually comes from industrial sources and power plants but is also present in paints.
 Peeling paints in water pipes can be a source of lead in drinking water.
 Major health problems related to lead are kidney problems, lower IQ, heart attacks, and stroke.